NYC Immigration Attorneys

 Contact our NYC immigration attorneys to learn more.

 Michele Wolgel, Of-Counsel

 Michele Coven Wolgel has been a member of the New York State Bar since 1984, and is also admitted to practice law in Israel.
-She has been practcinig Immigration and Naturalization Law for over 20 years, commencing with the law firm of Lebenkoff & Coven and continuing in Israel when she relocated there.
+She has been practicing Immigration and Naturalization Law for over 20 years, commencing with the law firm of Lebenkoff & Coven and continuing in Israel when she relocated there.

 Mrs. Wolgel works regularly with the Consular Offices in both Tel Aviv and Jerusalem, Israel.
-She has resolved difficult cases involving complex legal issues not only for her own clients in Israel, but for the clients of Bretz & Coven and of other immigration law offices in the United States.
+She has resolved difficult cases involving complex legal issues not only for her own clients in Israel, but also for the clients of Bretz & Coven and of other immigration law offices in the United States.

 She has a very high success rate in all of her dealings with everyday applications to the Consulate.
-When dealing with cases that are filed in the United States, Mrs. Wolgel works closely with Bretz & Coven.
+When dealing with cases filed in the United States, Mrs. Wolgel works closely with Bretz & Coven.

 Brian Wolf, an associate attorney with Bretz and Coven, practices exclusively in immigration and nationality law with an emphasis in deportation defense, criminal immigration issues and asylum related cases.
 Mr. Wolf is a member of the American Immigration Lawyers Association, the New York State Bar and the American Bar Association.

 Prior to joining Bretz and Coven, Mr. Wolf served as a staff attorney with the Florence Immigrant and Refugee Rights Project, a direct services organization that advocates for noncitizens in Immigration and Customs Enforcement (ICE) detention in Florence, Arizona.
 There, Mr. Wolf successfully represented clients before immigration judges with the Executive Office of Immigration Review, the Board of Immigration Appeals and the United States Citizenship and Immigration Services.